Cecil Howard Green

 Cecil Howard Green KBE (August 6, 1900 – April 11, 2003) was a British-born American geophysicist, electrical engineer, and electronics manufacturing executive, who trained at the University of British Columbia and the Massachusetts Institute of Technology.

 He was a cofounder of Texas Instruments.
 He and his wife Ida Green were philanthropists who helped found the University of Texas at Dallas, Green College at the University of British Columbia, St. Mark's School of Texas, and Green College at the University of Oxford.
-They were also major contributors to the Cecil H. Green Library at Stanford University, the Cecil H. & Ida Green Graduate and Professional Center at the Colorado School of Mines, the Cecil H. & Ida Green Institute of Geophysics and Planetary Physics at the University of California San Diego, the Cecil & Ida Green Building for earth sciences at MIT (designed by I.M.
+They were also major contributors to the Cecil H. Green Library and Green Earth Sciences at Stanford University, the Cecil H. & Ida Green Graduate and Professional Center at the Colorado School of Mines, the Cecil H. & Ida Green Institute of Geophysics and Planetary Physics at the University of California San Diego, the Cecil & Ida Green Building for earth sciences at MIT (designed by I.M.
 Pei), and the Cecil and Ida Green Tower (the headquarters of the international Society of Exploration Geophysicists in Tulsa, OK).

 Biography

 Born in Whitefield, England, in 1900, Green and his family migrated to Toronto, Ontario, Canada and San Francisco, United States, where he witnessed the 1906 San Francisco earthquake.
 The family moved to Vancouver, British Columbia, Canada, where Green attended UBC for two years before transferring to the Massachusetts Institute of Technology, earning both a bachelor's and master's degree in electrical engineering in 1924.

 Green met Ida Flansburgh in 1923 while working on his master's thesis at the General Electric Research Center in Schenectady, New York.
 They were married for 60 years, until her death in 1986.

 In 1941, Green and his partners J. Erik Jonsson, Eugene McDermott and H.B.
 Peacock bought Geophysical Service Incorporated (GSI), primarily a petroleum exploration company.
 GSI began to manufacture a broader range of electronics equipment and instruments during World War II, including anti-submarine sonar detectors.
 In 1951 GSI spun off Texas Instruments Incorporated (TI) to pursue the manufacture of a broader range of electronics equipment and instruments, while GSI, now as a wholly owned subsidiary of TI, continued to focus solely on oil exploration services.

-Green served as vice president (1941–1951), president (1951–1955) and chairman of GSI (1955–1959).
-He also served as vice president and director of Texas Instruments and in 1976 was named honorary director of the company.
+Green was vice president (1941–1951), president (1951–1955) and chairman of GSI (1955–1959).
+He was vice president and a director of Texas Instruments and in 1976 was named an honorary director of the company.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1970.

 In 1978, he was given the inaugural Maurice Ewing Medal of the Society of Exploration Geophysicists, its highest award.

 In 1979 Green and his wife were awarded the Public Welfare Medal from the National Academy of Sciences.
 In 1985, Green received the Golden Plate Award of the American Academy of Achievement.

 Cecil Howard Green died in 2003 at the age of 102.